Notes to the consolidated financial statements

 (b) Movements of the reserves

-More information about hedging derivatives is disclosed in Note 20.
+More information about derivatives used as hedges is disclosed in Note 20.

 |– USD 413 million term loan||2026|